rubyaustralia/rubyconfau-2014-cfp/talk-cryptography_pitfalls/README.md

 # Cryptography Pitfalls

 As developers we often do a poor job of implementing cryptography and other security measures in our systems.
 Often the primitives used are out of date and overlook very subtle flaws.
-These mistakes lead to systems that are hopelessly insecure despite our perception that we’ve build an impenetrable fortress.
+These mistakes lead to systems that are hopelessly insecure despite our perception that we've build an impenetrable fortress.
 Fortunately there are a few tools and techniques at our disposal that can ease some of the pain.
-In this talk we’ll explore some of the most common pitfalls developers encounter with cryptography and restore some of our sanity.
+In this talk we'll explore some of the most common pitfalls developers encounter with cryptography and restore some of our sanity.

 * Specific topics:
 * Misusing cryptographic primitives